fhiso/legacy-format/data-model.md

 ### SSN   {#SSN}

-A number assigned by the United States Social Security Administration.
+Social security number: a number assigned by the United States Social Security Administration.
 Used for tax identification purposes.

 See also `[IDNO]`